rRexhepi/DashboardVisualization/README.md

-# British Film Institute (BFI) Spend Dashboard
+# DashboardVisualization

 ---

 ## 📄 Project Description

-The **BFI Spend Dashboard** is an interactive data visualization tool developed using Python's Bokeh library.
+The **DashboardVisualization** is an interactive data visualization tool developed using Python's Bokeh library.
 It provides insights into the British Film Institute's expenditures over £25,000, allowing users to explore, filter, and analyze spending data through intuitive tables and dynamic graphs.

 ---